Steven McGregor: Career

 McGregor was co-director (with Erica Glynn) and co-writer on the 2022 SBS Television drama miniseries True Colours.

+McGregor was a co-writer on the 2024 Netflix series Territory.

+He again teamed with David Tranter to co-write the script for Wolfram, Warwick Thornton's follow-up to Sweet Country.

 Recognition and awards

 McGregor has been nominated for numerous and won several awards for his work on a number of films and television series, some of which are listed below: